DeFiChain-Wizard/core-library-frontend/docs/classes/Seed.md

 The Seed provides all operations for the seed management.
 It will implicitely encrypt and store the seed.

-This API only support addresses from the light wallet, which means that you will have to provide the 24 words.
+This API only support addresses from the light wallet, which means that you will have to provide the 24 words as an array.

 ## Implements